TOTAL RECALLMOVIE REVIEW

 Back in the late 1980's / early 90's Carolco came onto the scene with heavy investor interest and a stunning stable of good scripts (JACOB'S LADDER), and when the scripts weren't all that good, they had an impressive cast of actors and SFX people to carry it through.
 Too bad the studio was so poorly managed.
 Now some of their finest films have been bought out by the likes of teeny tiny up and comers like Artisan Entertainment who, just recently, have made their voices heard.

 TOTAL RECALL, for example, caught a lot of flak from Astronomy / Physics scientists and aficionados who wrung their mitts and decried the bad science of the flick.
-You will often find this same bunch deeply enamored with movies like THE HULK, TOXIC AVENGER, THEM, PLANET OF THE APES, STAR TREK, (Sound in Space?
+You will often find this same bunch deeply enamored with movies like STAR TREK, (Sound in Space?
 Banking Turns?
-Creatures that can dodge lasers?
+Creatures that dodge laser light?
 Visible lasers?
 Luck Sucking Eggs?!?) and any other movie where the science is just as bad, but is not related to their field of interest.
 Bad science is relative I suppose.

 The movie also stars Arnold Schwarzenegger who was the number one box office draw at that time for starring in such hot hits as CONAN THE BARBARIAN, THE TERMINATOR, TERMINATOR 2, and PREDATOR.
 These movies were giving summer audiences SF, Horror, Action, and Adventure all in one flick.
 With the exception of the Indiana Jones movies, this style of "all in one movie" was a rarity then and remains so today.